Look at this poem by Lewis Carrol:

 One way to practice is to watch what you do with your mouth while saying these words.
 When you say bent, your two lips will come together at the beginning.
 When you say vent, you will put your upper teeth on your bottom lip.

 We know that separating one word from another in these pairs might feel confusing.
 In fact, even some native speakers make mistakes while listening or speaking.
-But if you learn the basics of English pronunciation properly, it actually becomes quite easy.
+But if you learn the basics of English pronunciation properly, English speaking actually becomes quite easy.

 You’ll be a master of minimal pairs in no time.